List of power stations in Minnesota

 This is a list of electricity-generating power stations in Minnesota, sorted by type and name.
-In 2020, Minnesota had a total summer capacity of 17,944 MW through all of its power plants, and a net generation of 56,510 GWh.
-The corresponding electrical energy generation mix in 2021 was 26.5% coal, 23.7% nuclear, 21.7% wind, 20.6% natural gas, 3.2% solar, 2.2% biomass (including most refuse-derived fuels), and 1.5% hydroelectric.
-Waste-heat recovery and petroleum generated most of the remaining 0.6%.
+In 2023, Minnesota had a total summer capacity of 17,842 MW through all of its power plants, and a net generation of 57,276 GWh.
+In 2024, the electrical energy generation mix was 26.5% natural gas, 25.6% wind, 20.3% nuclear, 19.6% coal, 4.1% solar, 2.1% biomass (including most refuse-derived fuels), 1.3% hydroelectric, and 0.5% other.

-Small-scale solar, which includes customer-owned photovoltaic panels, delivered an additional net 179 GWh to Minnesota's electrical grid in 2021.
-This was less than one-tenth the amount generated by the state's utility-scale photovoltaic plants.
+Small-scale solar, which includes customer-owned photovoltaic panels, delivered an additional net 401 GWh to Minnesota's electrical grid in 2024.
+This was about one-sixth the amount generated by the state's utility-scale photovoltaic plants.
 Independent power producers accounted for more than one-fifth of all generation, especially by harnessing wind in the state's southwestern region.
 Minnesotans have recently consumed more electricity each year than has been produced in-state.